JodieMullins/JodieMullins/README.md

 as a messy beginning of learning something new.

-While I may not have updated this particular space much recently, I invite you to connect with me on [LinkedIn](https://www.linkedin.com/in/jodiepdm), and ask me about my current projects, which may not always be strictly coding / so Github-centric.
+While I may not have updated this particular space much recently, I invite you to connect with me on [LinkedIn](https://www.linkedin.com/in/jodiepdm), and ask me about my current projects, which may not always be strictly coding / so Github-centric as I explore Power BI and Tableau as well.

 ![SquishiverseSquishilandGIF](https://github.com/user-attachments/assets/ad649bd8-c14a-4d38-a4a5-a57cc9af9f95)